0xPolygon/polygon-docs/docs/pos/index.md

 # Proof of Stake on Polygon

 Polygon PoS, originally launched as Matic Network, has undergone significant transformations to address the evolving needs of blockchain scalability and security.
 Initially designed to scale Ethereum through a hybrid Plasma sidechain, the network is currently in the process of transitioning into a ZK-based validium solution on Ethereum.
-This evolution aims to offer enhanced scalability and robust security features.
+This evoluction aims to offer enhanced scalability and robust security features.

 In this transformation, Polygon PoS incorporates the execution environment of Polygon zkEVM along with a dedicated data availability layer.
 The architecture is inherently modular and composable, enabling it to seamlessly integrate into a broader fleet of layer-two scaling solutions.
 Despite its place in this diverse ecosystem, Polygon PoS will retain its role as a crucial "mainnet," serving as the foundational infrastructure for a wide array of decentralized applications and services.